stardist/stardist-docs/docs/faq.md

 #### In which format do I need to save my image annotations?

-The image annotations (also known as *label images* or *label masks*) should be integer-valued (e.g. 8-bit, 16-bit, 32-bit) TIFF files where all background pixels have value 0 and each object instance is represented by an area/volume filled with a unique integer value.
+The image annotations (also known as *label images* or *label masks*) should be integer-valued (e.g. 8-bit, 16-bit, 32-bit) TIFF files where all background pixels have value 0 and each object instance is represented by an area/volume filled with a unique positive integer value.
 It does not matter what the values are and they do not need to be consecutive.
 Please note that a foreground/background segmentation mask, where all object instances are denoted by the same value, is not sufficient for StarDist training.

 Note that for visualization purposes, label images are often displayed with each object instance in a different color (to tell them apart) on a black background; this is the result of applying a look-up table (e.g. *Glasbey on dark* in Fiji).
 As mentioned above, the label masks for StarDist must be integer-valued TIFF files and not RGB files, i.e. the specific color does not matter.